x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 6. Once you have been returned to the page listing the service accounts, click on the **Email** for the Service Account you just created to enter the details page, then click the **Edit** button.
 Alternatively, you can click the ellipsis under the **Actions** column and select the **Edit** action.

 7. On the Service account details page, note the **Unique ID**.
-This is the ClientId that you will provide later in the instructions for [Grant access to the service account for your Google tenant](#grant-access-to-the-service-account-for-your-google-tenant).
+This Id is the ClientId that you will provide later in the instructions for [Grant access to the service account for your Google tenant](#grant-access-to-the-service-account-for-your-google-tenant).

    ![Unique ID](../media/service-account-details-im3.png)